Don’t Get Caught Out: The Benefits of Catch Pits

 Since the water channel upgrade, which includes many custom catch pits in the HDPE pipeline, the water authority has been able to save an impressive 68 gigalitres – or 68 billion litres – of water.

-Installing a catch pit
+Installing a Catch Pit

 “Secondly, ensure the base is firmly supported under the catch pit to avoid stress on the pipe connections.